tummala-manasa/trv-event-api/README.md

 "cities" array

-- It has list if cities objects
+- It has list of cities objects
 - Each city object has name and id

 "events" array